Your first local LLM, start to finish

 Step 2: pull and run a model

-The first command does both: it downloads the model if missing, then drops you into an interactive chat.
+This one command does two jobs.
+It downloads the model if you don't have it, then drops you straight into a chat.

 # pull and chat